 Mix up your frosting while you are waiting too.
 You want to be ready to slather it on the warm rolls when they come out of the oven.
 If you forgot to soften the cream cheese, just zap it in the microwave for a few seconds at a time until it is soft and creamy.

 Time to sit down and relax with your coffee and warm cinnamon rolls.
-Go ahead and have another roll…I know you want to 🙂
+Go ahead and some more banana nut cinnamon rolls…I know you want to!

 Stay up to date on all the BruCrew baking here: